Linux and Unix mysql command

 --auto-rehash Enable automatic rehashing.
 This option is on by default, which enables database, table, and column name completion.
 Use --disable-auto-rehash to disable rehashing.
 That causes mysql to start faster, but you must issue the rehash command if you want to use name completion.

 To complete a name, enter the first part and press Tab.
 If the name is unambiguous, mysql completes it.
-Otherwise, you can press Tab again to see the possible names that begin with what you have typed so far.
+Otherwise, press Tab again to see the possible names beginning with what you typed so far.
 Completion does not occur if there is no default database.

 --column-names Write column names in results.